AdaCore/learn/content/courses/Ada_For_The_C_Embedded_Developer/chapters/05_SPARK.rst

 constraints and behavior requirements via contracts.

-At the language level, contracts are higher-level forms of assertions associated with specifications and declarations, rather than sequences of statements.
+At the language level, contracts are higher-level forms of assertions associated with specifications and declarations rather than sequences of statements.
 Like other assertions they can be activated or deactivated at run-time, and can be statically proven.
 We'll concentrate here on two kinds of contracts, both associated especially (but not exclusively) with procedures and functions:

-- *Preconditions*, those boolean conditions expected to be true *prior* to the call of a given subprogram
+- *Preconditions*, those Boolean conditions expected to be true *prior* to the call of a given subprogram

-- *Postconditions*, those boolean conditions expected to be true *after* a call, when the given subprogram returns normally
+- *Postconditions*, those Boolean conditions expected to be true *after* a call, when the given subprogram returns normally

 In particular, preconditions specify the initial conditions, if any, required for the called routine to correctly execute.
 Postconditions, on the other hand, specify what the called routine's execution must have done, at least, on completion.
 Therefore, preconditions are obligations on callers (referred to as "clients") and postconditions are obligations on implementers.
 By the same token, preconditions are guarantees to the implementers, and postconditions are guarantees to clients.

 Contract-based programming, then, is the specification and rigorous enforcement of these obligations and guarantees.
 Enforcement is rigorous because it is not manual, but tool-based: dynamically at run-time with exceptions, or, with SPARK, statically, prior to build.

 Preconditions are specified via the "Pre" aspect.
 Postconditions are specified via the "Post" aspect.
 Usually these aspects appear with subprogram declarations even though they are *about* the bodies.
 Placement on the declarations allows the obligations and guarantees to be visible to all parties.
 For example:

 :code-config:`accumulate_code=True`